Mach (kernel): Mach

-Thread and concurrency support benefited by message passing with IPC mechanisms since tasks now consisted of multiple code threads which Mach could freeze and unfreeze during message handling.
-This allowed the system to be distributed over multiple processors, either using shared memory directly as in most Mach messages, or by adding code to copy the message to another processor if needed.
-In a traditional kernel this is difficult to implement; the system has to be sure that different programs do not try to write to the same memory from different processors.
-However, Mach ports, its process for memory access, make this well defined and easy to implement, and were made a first-class citizen in that system.
+Thread and concurrency support benefited by message passing with IPC mechanisms since tasks now consist of multiple code threads which Mach could freeze and unfreeze during message handling.
+This permits the system to be distributed over multiple processors, either by using shared memory directly as in most Mach messages, or by adding code to copy the message to another processor if needed.
+In a traditional kernel this is difficult to implement; the system has to be sure that different programs do not try to write to the same region of memory from different processors.
+However, using Mach ports makes this well defined and easy to implement, so Mach ports were made first-class citizens in that system.

-The IPC system initially had performance problems, so a few strategies were developed to minimize the impact.
+The IPC system initially had performance problems, so a few strategies were developed to improve performance.
 Like its predecessor, Accent, Mach used a single shared-memory mechanism for physically passing the message from one program to another.
 Physically copying the message would be too slow, so Mach relies on the machine's memory management unit (MMU) to quickly map the data from one program to another.
 Only if the data is written to would it have to be physically copied, a process called "copy-on-write".

 Messages were also checked for validity by the kernel, to avoid bad data crashing one of the many programs making up the system.
 Ports were deliberately modeled on the UNIX file system concepts.
-This allowed the user to find ports using existing file system navigation concepts, as well as assigning rights and permissions as they would on the file system.
+This permits the user to find ports using existing file system navigation concepts, as well as assigning rights and permissions as they would on the file system.

 Development under such a system would be easier.
 Not only would the code being worked on exist in a traditional program that could be built using existing tools, it could also be started, debugged and killed off using the same tools.
 With a monokernel a bug in new code would take down the entire machine and require a reboot, whereas under Mach this would require only that the program be restarted.
 Additionally the user could tailor the system to include, or exclude, whatever features they required.
 Since the operating system was simply a collection of programs, they could add or remove parts by simply running or killing them as they would any other program.

 Finally, under Mach, all of these features were deliberately designed to be extremely platform neutral.
 To quote one text on Mach: